apache/datafusion/README.md

 ## Why DataFusion?

-- _High Performance_: Leveraging Rust and Arrow's memory model, DataFusion achieves very high performance
+- _High Performance_: Leveraging Rust and Arrow's memory model, DataFusion is very fast.
 - _Easy to Connect_: Being part of the Apache Arrow ecosystem (Arrow, Parquet and Flight), DataFusion works well with the rest of the big data ecosystem
 - _Easy to Embed_: Allowing extension at almost any point in its design, DataFusion can be tailored for your specific use case
 - _High Quality_: Extensively tested, both by itself and with the rest of the Arrow ecosystem, DataFusion can be used as the foundation for production systems.